 You know, situations get better, then ugly, then a little better, then back to ugly.
 The ongoing back and forth that occurs in human behavior keeps people frustrated and unproductive.

-The majority of successful organizations have 5 – 6 destructive orbits that currently exist.
+Most successful organizations have 5 – 6 destructive orbits that currently exist.
 Yes, you read that correctly.

 Smile – It Feels So Good